squeaktoy/hearth/README.md

 ## Running with Kindling
 The provided Hearth binaries act as a runtime and will do nothing on their own.
-For Hearth to work properly you must give it a WebAssembly script to serve as the init system and a directory to serve as its root.
-Hearth provides a set of basic utilities for use with the runtime.
-These utilities are called Kindling and can be found in the [corresponding directory](./kindling).
+For Hearth to work properly it needs a WebAssembly script to serve as the init system and a directory to serve as its root.
+Hearth's binaries will assume the init system is located in the root and named `init.wasm` if one is not provided manually.
+Hearth ships with a set of batteries-included utilities for use with the runtime, named Kindling.
+Kindling's source code is located with this repository [here](./kindling/).
 Kindling's root and init system can be built with the script found in the tools directory.

 A Cargo alias is provided for ease of use: